influxdata/docs-v2/content/influxdb/cloud-serverless/admin/buckets/view-buckets.md

 ---
 title: View buckets
-seotitle: View buckets in InfluxDB Cloud
+seotitle: View buckets in InfluxDB Cloud Serverless
+description: >
-description: View a list of all the buckets for an organization in InfluxDB Cloud using the InfluxDB UI, influx CLI, or InfluxDB HTTP API.
+  View a list of all the buckets for an organization in InfluxDB Cloud Serverless using the InfluxDB UI, influx CLI, or InfluxDB HTTP API.
 menu:
   influxdb_cloud_serverless:
     name: View buckets